 The good news is that the majority of our work can be carried out remotely without the need for any social interaction, but in situations where this is not possible, for example when shooting live action video, we have prepared new safety procedures under the guidance of the government.

-We want our clients to feel confident about continuing to commission live action TV and video commercials, so we have detailed our new filming practices and guidelines below;
+We want our clients to feel confident about continuing to commission live action video and TV commercials, so we have detailed our new filming practices and guidelines below;

 - A minimum of 2m separation must be maintained between individuals.
 In situations where crew will need to be closer than 2m (i.e. when handling/operating equipment), then appropriate PPE (gloves and face masks) will be worn and the activity should be done side by side, or facing away from each other, rather than face to face if possible.